freshworks/memoize_until/README.md

 gem 'memoize_until'
 ```

-For most use cases, the list of keys that come will not suffice.
-You can define your custom list of config keys that you wish to memoize for, by including a `config/memoize_until.yml` in the root directory of your application.
+For most use cases, the list of purposes that come will not suffice.
+You can define your custom list of config purposes that you wish to memoize for, by including a `config/memoize_until.yml` in the root directory of your application.
 Here is an [example](/examples/memoize_until.yml) to help you with the file structure.

 ## Testing
 To run test cases,